owasp-amass/amass/README.md

 ## Licensing [![License](https://img.shields.io/github/license/OWASP/Amass)](https://www.apache.org/licenses/LICENSE-2.0)

 This program is free software: you can redistribute it and/or modify it under the terms of the [Apache license](LICENSE).
 OWASP Amass and any contributions are Copyright © by Jeff Foley 2017-2021.
+Some subcomponents have seperate licenses.

 ![Network graph](./images/network_06092018.png "Amass Network Mapping")